francoischalifour/medium-zoom/README.md

 * Install the dependencies: `npm install`
 * Watch changes: `npm run dev`

-*Note: make sure to include the full version (not minified) of the JavaScript source in the HTML file since `npm run dev` doesn't build the minified version.*
+> Make sure to include the full version (not minified) of the library in the HTML file.
+> `npm run dev` doesn't build the minified version.

 ## Contributing